Pest control

 • Sightings of live or dead rats.

-• Common rat droppings can be 12mm long and taper at both ends.
+• Droppings can 12mm long and taper at both ends.

-• Runs - rats follow the same routes when travelling and leave trails through the grass and low vegetation.
+• Rat runs can follow the same routes when travelling and can leave trails through grass and low vegetation.
+If their route takes them along walls and fences, it can smooth any bare soil.

-• Footprints and tail swipes - on muddy or dusty surfaces.
+• Footprints and tail swipes can be left on muddy and dusty surfaces.

-• Smears - dark grey marks left on surfaces by repeated contact with rat fur.
+• Smears can be left on surfaces by repeated contact with their fur.

-• Burrows - entrance holes 7-120mm in diameter in grassy banks, under tree roots, at the end of paving or drain cover surrounds.
+• Burrow entrance holes can be 70 to 120mm in diameter in grassy banks, under tree roots, at the ends of paving, drain cover surrounds, under timber decking, sheds, compost bins / boxes and compost heaps.

-• Nests - sometime found indoors, in lofts or under floorboards.
+• Nests can be found indoors, in lofts or under floorboards but more commonly outdoors.

-• Gnawing - rats gnaw continually, even on non-food materials, in order to wear down their front teeth.
+• Rats gnaw continually, even on non-food items, in order to keep their incisor teeth sharp.

 How to treat and control measures

-If you wish to treat the rat problem yourself, you can either buy rat poison or break back traps from any hardware store.
+If you wish to treat the rat problem yourself, you can buy break-back traps and lockable bait boxes.

 How the Council will treat